- Guaranteed for 2 full months

 Lots of camera retailers offer some secondhand stock as well as new cameras.
 Buying from a dealer has its advantages, because items are often checked before being added to the inventory, plus they’re often serviced before they’re sold.

 Also, most dealers will have a return policy, so if you find any faults, you can exchange the used gear for a full refund.
-Many of the better dealers offer warranties on used gear that ranges from three months to a year, which will give you excellent peace of mind when purchasing.
+Many of the better dealers offer warranties on used gear that range from three months to a year, which will give you excellent peace of mind when purchasing.

 Purchasing from private sellers directly offers the best chance to find a bargain.
 Some people sell their gear at far below the market value.
 If you know what to look for, and are confident about the quality and genuine nature of the sale, you can often get an excellent deal.